 - Cintra - One of the Northern Kingdoms, invaded by Nilfgaard during the first Northern War.

-- Nilfgaard - The south is controlled by the sprawling Nilfgaard Empire, and ruled by Emhyr var Emreis, an important figure in some of the Witcher stories.
+- Nilfgaard - The south is controlled by the sprawling Nilfgaard Empire.
 The bad guys, though it's never quite that simple.

 - Skellige - Basically the Ireland of the Witcher world, an island kingdom off the coast of the Northern Kingdoms.
 Fearsomely independent, but allies with Cintra.

-- Witcher - A professional monster-slayer.
-Witchers are put through intensive (and cruel) training from childhood and exposed to mutagens that change their bodies, making them stronger, live long lives, and have cat-like eyes.
+- Witcher - A professional monster-slayer who fights with swords and minor magical tricks called signs.
+Witchers are put through intensive (and cruel) training from childhood and exposed to mutagens that change their bodies, making them stronger, long-lived, and have cat-like eyes.
 They're also sterile.
 There are few witchers in the world, and they're often viewed as freaks.

-- The Conjunction of the Spheres - A cosmic cataclysm from 1,500 years in the past that caused a merging of worlds, and is supposedly the reason why some creatures like ghouls exist in The Witcher's world.
-According to elves, this is also how humans arrived in the world, and when they learned to use magic.
+- The Conjunction of the Spheres - A cosmic cataclysm 1,500 years in the past that caused a merging of worlds, and is supposedly the reason why creatures like ghouls exist in The Witcher's world.
+According to elves, this is also how humans arrived.

 The Witcher books

-Best for: Getting an understanding of the politics, Geralt and Yennefer's love story, watching Ciri grow up
+Best for: Getting an understanding of the politics.

 If you're thinking the prequel might be a good place to start, think again.
 Season of Storms is set in the middle of the short story period of Geralt's life rather than at the absolute beginning, and it ends with an epilogue set well after them.
 It's a confusing place to start.
 You should definitely save it for last.